-This work examines childhood obesity, its foundations, and strategies for reducing its prevalence.
+This work examines the childhood obesity epidemic, its foundations, and strategies for reducing its prevalence.
 There is currently a plethora of information, opinions and sometimes contradictory data surrounding the subject.
 Although overweight and obesity has existed presumably since the dawn of mankind, it has been relatively uncommon in most societies.
 Historically, only the wealthy have had the ability to overindulge.

 Is Childhood Obesity an Epidemic?

 Obesity is a condition in which an individual suffers from an excess of body fat and associated health disparities.
 Since its prevalence is becoming continuously more frequent in the developed world, it raises concern.
-Consequently, in the United States childhood obesity statistics are quite appaling.
+Consequently, in the United States childhood obesity statistics are quite appalling.
 16.9% for children.
 Perhaps this is little surprise given that 34.9% of adults are obese.
-Thus it has been defined by the World Health Organization as a global epidemic.
+Thus, the World Health Organization defines it as a global epidemic.
 1, 2, 3